 TOINO ABEL takes a modern approach to craft and basketry.
 We bring together an in-house designed collection with a very unique savoir-faire, while adopting an unique role that merges nature, design and an ancient craft.

 TOINO ABEL was founded by Nuno Henriques, who has experimented and developed an increasing interest for handwork over the past 10 years.
 Nuno uses his understanding of craft and his passion for nature to drive forward a tradition that has been lost almost completely.
-Nuno has started TOINO ABEL in 2010 in Berlin and moved to the Portuguese countryside in 2013 to work on a daily basis alongside with local artisans, at that time mostly elderly people.
+Nuno has started TOINO ABEL in 2010 in Berlin and moved to the Portuguese countryside in 2013 to work on a daily basis alongside local artisans, at that time composed mostly of elderly people.

 Rescuing an Almost Lost Craft

 TOINO ABEL was the first, and for many years the only, movement interested in the Portuguese reed basket making.
 We acted at a crucial time, when artisans were very few and all well over their seventies and rather demotivated.

 TOINO ABEL started out by documenting, cherishing and sharing this craft to a new public - with whom we shared values and aesthetic affinities.
 We paid better prices, improved working conditions, documented all patterns and technical details, made the manufacturing process transparent, returned to the use of local materials, and invested in design and research.

 A Long Heritage Carried by a New Generation of Craftspeople

 This ancient craft has been in the same family for five generations, interrupted only by the ‘baby boomer’ generation.
 Although we don’t know its roots, over time our bags became an icon of Portuguese tradition.

 We are now a small but passionate team between their twenties and forties working with the very best crafters.
 Being crafters ourselves we are proud to bring this tradition forward as we feel a sense of responsibility for its history, process and balance with nature.